Preventing Aerobics Injuries

 - Instructors should emphasize the importance of good technique.

-- All aerobics session should begin with a gentle warm-up and stretching.
+- All aerobics sessions should begin with a gentle warm-up and stretching.

 - In novice classes, or where a new technique is involved, a second instructor should be available to move among the participants and correct any faults.